helium/HIP/0009-lorawan-devaddr-routing.md

 Lookup misses 0
 ```

-The good news is that, on average, this is orders of magnitude faster, on
+The good news is that, on average, this is orders of magnitude fasterthan the
-average, than the XOR routing scheme for joins, but it is still not free.
+XOR routing scheme for joins, but it is still not free.

 # Drawbacks
 [drawbacks]: #drawbacks